ibbaa/keepitup/README.md

 <b>Note</b>

 The app works best if you disable battery optimization.
-If battery optimization is active, networks tasks execution may be unreliable especially for short intervals, i.e. they may trigger less often and the trigger time may not be exact.
+If battery optimization is active, network tasks execution may be unreliable especially for short intervals, i.e. they may trigger less often and the trigger time may not be exact.
 There is a link in the app leading to the Android battery settings for the app.
 Of course, with disabled battery optimization power consumption may be higher.

 ## Installation